 The reason we suggest that you do this for each appointment is that if the appointment time allotted is only ten minutes then there will be questions to you and the answers and most probably a short examination followed by some statements from the doctor.
 This means that you may get about two minutes to get across what you want to say and ensure that the picture you paint in the health professionals mind is the same as yours.

 Step 2 Write down the most important facts that have triggered this appointment.
-What is the best way that you can relate these facts.
 Work out ahead of time how to word this or maybe you could try asking to demonstrate the action or use pictures/photos or charts.

 Arrange with that person to take notes and with your permission remind you of anything you have forgotten to say.